rickpastoor/scrummer/README.md

 # Scrummer

 I'm working with Trello.
 A lot.
-I've used the [Scrum for Trello plugin](https://github.com/Q42/TrelloScrum), but I found it becoming slow when working with a lot of cards, as I do.
+I've used the [Scrum for Trello plugin](https://github.com/Q42/TrelloScrum), but I found it slowing down Trello when working with a lot of cards.
 So I wrote a new plugin from scratch, without dependencies on external libraries to keep the footprint as small as possible.
 Using native browser API's instead of jQuery makes it lightning-fast!